Global Mental Health

 Advanced Module in Global Mental Health

-In cooperation with the Institute of Psychiatric Phenomics and Genomics (IPPG) and the Epidemiology and Laboratory Department at JU large scale genetico-epidemiological studies on substance abuse, trauma and psychosis will be performed.
-The aim is to support young scientist, transfer know-how, establish new research methods, and to strengthen the professional profile of psychiatry. -
+Collaboration with the Institute of Psychiatric Phenomics and Genomics (IPPG) and the Epidemiology and Laboratory Department at JU for large scale genetico-epidemiological studies on substance abuse, trauma and psychosis.
+The aim is to support young scientist, transfer know-how, establish new research methods, and to strengthen the professional profile of psychiatry.

 Here you can find an overview of the most important publications of our department